Frequent Wind

 That afternoon, a VNAF pilot flew his UH-1 aboard KIRK from one of the Vietnamese LSTs in the formation, where it had landed days before.
 Aboard the Huey were four VNN SEALs (members of the Vietnamese SEa, Air, and Land special operations team) intent on ferreting out food and medications for the thousands of refugees aboard their LST.
 While the SEALs were below decks gathering their supplies, KIRK’s flight deck crew set about refueling the helicopter.
 Almost immediately, though, fuel began pouring from bullet holes in the Huey’s fuel tank.
 It had been so damaged by small arms fire that the fueling crew immediately jettisoned the helicopter over the side – as so many others had been “deep-sixed” just hours before.
 Unfortunately, neither the VNAF pilot nor the VNN SEALs were consulted in the decision to push the Huey over the side.
 When they returned to the flight deck, heavily laden with food and medical supplies and ready to fly back to the LST, the SEALs found to their chagrin that their helicopter was slowly sinking a half-mile astern in the wake of KIRK.
 The disgruntled Vietnamese pilot and his SEAL passengers returned to their LST by boat.
 That was Huey number fifteen. fig13

 Later that same afternoon, KIRK’s LAMPS pilots were sent by boat to recover the sixteenth UH-1 from another VNN LST.
 It had been sitting on deck, open and full of fuel, in the midst of over three thousand refugees, an imminent hazard to the women and children huddled beneath it.
-Clearing the area as much as possible, KIRK’s LAMPS pilots started the engine, gently lifted the Huey off the overcrowded LST to the applause of thousands of refugees, and flew the UH-1 back to KIRK, where it also remained until offloaded by crane in Subic Bay.

 Finally catching up to the formation again on 3 May, KIRK immediately went alongside the Vietnamese flagship, RVNS TRAN NHAT DUAT (HQ-03) to render engineering assistance in repairing her diesel generators, and in transferring 4,000 gallons of fresh water 13.
 KIRK’s crew was well used to going alongside another ship at sea, having refueled, rearmed, and reprovisioned numerous times.
 It was part of the routine for a warship at sea.
 But this time it was a full six-line moor alongside a drifting Vietnamese destroyer escort, not a highly choreographed underway replenishment.
-With Captain Jacobs at the conn, KIRK slid smoothly alongside HQ-03, and the line handling teams of both ships – Vietnamese sailors and American bluejackets – worked as one to snug the two ships together. fig16 KIRK and HQ-03 remained moored together for only a few hours, and when the last line slipped overboard on getting underway, some saw it as a larger, poignant symbol of the final parting of two old friends and allies.
+With Captain Jacobs t the conn, KIRK slid smoothly alongside HQ-03, and the line handling teams of both ships – Vietnamese sailors and American bluejackets – worked as one to snug the two ships together. fig16 KIRK and HQ-03 remained moored together for only a few hours, and when the last line slipped overboard on getting underway, some saw it as a larger, poignant symbol of the final parting of two old friends and allies.

 Many hours later TAN NAM VIET, once again under her own power caught up with the formation, and KIRK’s exhausted – but successful – engineers, medical, communications, and supply personnel finally returned from both TAN NAM VIET and HQ-03. fig17